comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 which are evaluated in [](#evaluation).
 Finally, we conclude in [](#conclusions).

-Specifically, we provide the contributions in this work:
+Specifically, we provide the following contributions in this work:

 - An analysis of the Solid ecosystem from a query execution perspective.
 - SolidBench: A benchmark that simulates a decentralized Solid environment, with dedicated fragmentation techniques, choke-point-based query templates, and LTQP-specific metrics.
-- Two novel formally-defined LTQP discovery algorithms over the structural properties in the Solid ecosystem.
+- Two novel and formally-defined LTQP discovery algorithms over the structural properties in the Solid ecosystem.
 - Implementation of these novel algorithms and the existing foundational LTQP algorithms.
-- Evaluation of the implemented algorithms using SolidBench.
+- Extensive evaluation of the implemented algorithms using SolidBench.

 <!--
 Contributions: